AequilibraE/qaequilibrae/docs/source/getting_started/getting_started.rst

     :align: center
     :alt: Saving file

-For a matter of safety, if you have open AequilibraE layers into your QGIS Project and close the AequilibraE project, these layers are removed from your open QGIS project.
+In the interest of data integrity, if you have open AequilibraE layers into your QGIS Project and close the AequilibraE project, these layers are removed from your open QGIS project.

-When reopening the QGIS project containing an AequilibraE model, you will notice that the AequilibraE project stored is automatically reopened by QAequilibraE.
+When reopening the QGIS project containing an AequilibraE model, you will notice that the project stored is automatically reopened by QAequilibraE.

 .. _quicktour_video: